package-operator/package-operator.github.io/content/en/docs/guides/packaging-an-application.md

 #### Build the Image
-This package image can now be built using your container runtime cli of choice, for example:
+This package image can with whichever tool you use for building images, for example:
-// TODO: is continer runtime cli the right phrase

 ```shell
 podman build -t packageImage -f package.Containerfile .
 ```